1 Sept 2005

 There were some gems in the early sections: comments about miracles, for instance, both in the Bible and in modern times.
 Nothing that he didn't write in his entire book about Miracles, but still thought-provoking and interesting.
 Lewis presents his arguments logically, and most of what he writes makes good sense.

 I wasn't so impressed with the later chapters.
-There was one about women ministers ('priestesses' as he calls them) for instance.
+There is one about women ministers ('priestesses' as he calls them) for instance.
 Now I realise Lewis was writing in the 1940s, and at the time it was almost unthinkable that the Anglican church would ever allow women to be ordained.
 It did indeed cause controversy when it was eventually permitted.

 But Lewis's objections were not to do with the likely chaos that would result.
-Nor, indeed, was it due to classical male chauvinism.
+Nor was it due to classical male chauvinism.
 Indeed, he makes it quite clear that he believes women to be every bit as good as men (if not better) in many pastoral roles.
 He believes they can and should visit the sick, pray, teach, even preach.

 His objections spring from what I think must be an Anglo-Catholic doctrine, that of a priest representing God to the people, almost in the way that an Old Testament Jewish priest did.
 Lewis feels that without an overall masculinity in God, the Bible falls apart.
 Perhaps he's stating what was self-evident to Christians of his time, but his arguments seem rather lacking today.
 Indeed, the chapter he wrote made me all the more convinced that there is a place for women ministers at all levels.